Outdoor cinema: Examples

 The world's oldest outdoor cinema, still in operation, is Sun Picture Gardens in Broome, Western Australia.
 Athens has 65 outdoor cinemas.
 Other outdoor cinemas include the Outdoor Cinema Food Fest in California, Oshkosh's Fly-In theater, Screen on the Green (Atlanta) or Sunset Cinema in Australia.
 More and more often prestigious film festivals add outdoor movies to their regular screenings.
 Some of the most important outdoor movie events were the world premiere of Shark Tale on St. Mark's Square at Venice Film Festival (2004) and outdoor at Dubai International Film Festival (2011).

 Also, more private outdoor cinemas operate, sometimes as a part of a pool or backyard party.
-Unusual locations to show a movie outdoors include of skyscraper rooftops, screens floating on a lake with spectators sitting on boats, screenings where guests watch a movie in hot tubs or drive-in cinemas on the top floor of a parking garage.
+Unusual locations to show a movie outdoors include skyscraper rooftops, screens floating on a lake with spectators sitting on boats, screenings where guests watch a movie in hot tubs or drive-in cinemas on the top floor of a parking garage.
 A special type of outdoor cinema is the drive-in theater.

 In cold-weather climates, public film screenings have been projected onto surfaces of snow, in such countries as Finland and Canada.